JuliaMathias/97-things-every-programmer-should-know/en/thing_02/README.md

-# Apply Functional Programming Principles
+# Apply Functional Programming Principles ✔️

 Functional programming has recently enjoyed renewed interest from the mainstream programming community.
-Part of the reason is because *emergent properties* of the functional paradigm are well positioned to address the challenges posed by our industry's shift toward multi-core.
-However, while that is certainly an important application, it is not the reason this piece admonishes you to *know thy functional programming*.
+Part of the reason is because _emergent properties_ of the functional paradigm are well positioned to address the challenges posed by our industry's shift toward multi-core.
+However, while that is certainly an important application, it is not the reason this piece admonishes you to _know thy functional programming_.

 Mastery of the functional programming paradigm can greatly improve the quality of the code you write in other contexts.
-If you deeply understand and apply the functional paradigm, your designs will exhibit a much higher degree of *referential transparency*.
+If you deeply understand and apply the functional paradigm, your designs will exhibit a much higher degree of _referential transparency_.

 Referential transparency is a very desirable property: It implies that functions consistently yield the same results given the same input, irrespective of where and when they are invoked.
 That is, function evaluation depends less — ideally, not at all — on the side effects of mutable state.